LightTag/user_guide/source/managing/taskdefinition/index.rst

 .. note::

-   LightTag garauntess "at least once" work assignment, as opposed to exactly once.
+   LightTag gauntness "at least once" work assignment, as opposed to exactly once.
-   This means that in rare ocourences you might see one more annotator working on a single example than was assigned.
+   This means that in rare occurrences you might see one more annotator working on a single example than was assigned.